txalkan/docs.syron/components/ssi-box.md

 ## Oracles

 To ensure the stability of the stablecoin, Syron relies on accurate data sourced from multiple off-chain data points managed by the ICP's [Exchange Rate Canister](https://wiki.internetcomputer.org/wiki/Exchange_rate_canister).
 Additionally, on-chain data from decentralized exchanges and DeFi applications can contribute to price discovery.
-Safety deposit boxes can efficiently access this on-chain data at the time of the transaction, guaranteeing that the information used for stablecoin operations is up-to-date and reliable.
+Safety deposit boxes could efficiently access this on-chain data at the time of the transaction, guaranteeing that the information used for stablecoin operations is up-to-date and reliable.